xkstein/markdown-cv/index.md

 `July 2019`
 __University of Illinois Materials Research Lab__
-- Collaborated with others to assemble and optimize a sub-Kelvin refrigerator with a cryogenic cooling unit
+- Collaborated with others to debug and optimize a sub-Kelvin refrigerator with a cryogenic cooling unit
 - Updated and maintained existing data-gathering software written in Labview